ttamara96/inventory-app/README.md

 # Inventory App

-This is an Inventory App built with Next.js and React.
+This is an Inventory App built with Next.js, React and MaterialUI.